-Salem State University Police headquarters are located in the rear of 71 Loring Avenue Salem, MA and the department's communication center can be reached (24 hours a day, year-round) by dialing 6111 from an oncampus telephone, or 978.542.6111 from a mobile phone.
-The office of the chief of police can be reached (from 8 a.m. to 4 p.m.
-Monday through Friday) at 978.542.6542 regarding administrative and business matters.
+Salem State University Police headquarters are located in the rear of 71 Loring Avenue Salem, MA and the department's communication center can be reached (24 hours a day, year-round) by dialing 6111 from an on-campus telephone, or by dialing 978.542.6111.
+The office of the chief of police can be reached (from 8 am to 4 pm Monday through Friday) at 978.542.6542 regarding administrative and business matters.